uz18/antiSpam-POC/README.md

 This is a proof-of-concept project that aims to detect and prevent automated bots from accessing protected pages on a webpage.
 * It uses a series of randomly sorted JavaScript challenges to identify the presence of headless browsers, such as Puppeteer, Puppeteer Stealth, Selenium, etc.
-* My goal with this project is to be able to prevent automated requests on my personal projects while capturing and storing as little personally identifiable information as possible. :)
+* My goal with this project is to be able to prevent automated requests on my personal projects while capturing and storing as little personally identifiable information as possible :)

 This project was largely inspired by [Challenger](https://github.com/wwhtrbbtt/Challenger), [CreepJS](https://abrahamjuliot.github.io/creepjs/) and [Browserscan](https://www.browserscan.net/en)